 - The product contained a manufacturing, design, or warning defect when it left the defendant’s possession;

-- The product defect was a substantial factor in causing the victim’s harm.67
+- The product defect was a substantial factor in causing your harm.67

 Example: Zach is riding the Flimsy Flyer roller coaster.
-At the top of a loop, Zach’s restraint falls open and Zach falls out of the amusement park ride.
-Zach suffers a spinal injury and is paralyzed from the neck down.
-Zach files a personal injury case against the amusement park and the roller coaster restraint manufacturer.
+At the top of a loop, Zach’s restraint falls open, and he falls out of the amusement park ride.
+Since the restraint had a design defect, the manufacturer may be strictly liable for Zach’s injuries.

 - Medical bills,